fastcpd.segmentation

 - upper: Upper bound for parameters after each update.

-- pruning_coef: Pruning coefficient for PELT algorithm.
+- pruning_coef: Base pruning coefficient for the PELT algorithm.

-- segment_count: Initial guess for number of segments.
+None(default) lets C++ compute the appropriate value automatically based oncost_adjustmentandfamily, matching R'sget_pruning_coef()behaviour. - segment_count: Initial guess for number of segments.

 - trim: Trimming proportion for boundary change points.